Back to blog

 Teacher Burnout in the Philippines: Why So Many Guro Are Exhausted (and What Actually Helps)

-Burnout is not simply stress.
+Burnout is not the same as stress.
 Stress says, "I have too much to do."
 Burnout says, "I no longer feel like what I do can be sustained."
-For many guro, that feeling comes from the same cycle: heavy paperwork, large classes, multiple preparations, school activities, parent concerns, and limited recovery time.
+For many teachers, that feeling comes from the same cycle: heavy paperwork, large classes, multiple preparations, school activities, parent concerns, and almost no time to recover.

 Why burnout happens so fast

 In many schools, a teacher is not only a teacher.
-A teacher is also a planner, adviser, checker, encoder, event support staff, document preparer, and emotional first responder.
-Even when classroom teaching ends, the work often continues at home.
+You are also a planner, adviser, checker, encoder, event support, document preparer, and emotional first responder.
+Even after classroom teaching ends, the work usually follows you home.

 • too many administrative tasks on top of teaching